 No Start 1: Checking For Spark

-If the ignition system is the cause of the No Start, you're not gonna' see spark at any of the 4 spark plug wires.
-If there is spark being fed to all 4 cylinders, then we can correctly deduce that the ignition system is not behind the No Start condition and can move on to other tests (like testing fuel pressure).
+If the ignition system is the cause of the no-start, you're not gonna' see spark at any of the 6 spark plug wires or 6 COP ignition coils.
+If there is spark being fed to all cylinders, then you can eliminate the ignition system as the cause of the no-start condition and can move on to other tests (like testing fuel pressure).

 Your next step is to verify fuel pressure.
-Go to: No Start 2: Checking Fuel.
+Go to: No Start 2: Checking For Fuel.

-CASE 2: Spark was NOT present in all of the cylinders (DISTRIBUTOR TYPE): This test result tells you without a doubt that the no-start condition of your 1.8L Nissan Sentra is due to a malfunction in the ignition system.
+CASE 2: Spark was NOT present in all of the cylinders (DISTRIBUTOR TYPE).
+This test result tells you without a doubt that the no-start condition of your Honda is due to a malfunction in the ignition system.

 Now, with no spark in any of the engine cylinders, this what I would suggest: